Poeschl/homeassistant-addon-stats/README.md

 ## Setup

+Before building download the latest addons.json from https://analytics.home-assistant.io/addons.json and place it in the public folder.

 The project is build by `vite`.
 After checkout make sure you have at least the latest lts version of node and install the packages with `npm i`.
 After that the artefact directory `dist` can be build with `npm run build`.
 For more predefined scripts look at the `package.json`.